Japan Navy Destroyer Sails for Middle East as Iran-U.S. Tension Lingers

 One-third of the world’s seaborne crude and fuels passes from the Persian Gulf through the narrow Strait of Hormuz and into the Gulf of Oman on its journey to international markets.
 The Bab el-Mandeb is a bottleneck at the southern tip of the Red Sea for ships sailing to and from the Suez Canal.

-The Japan Maritime Self-Defense Force warship sailed from the Yokosuka naval base, south of Tokyo, for an information gathering mission in the northern parts of the Arabian Sea and parts of the Gulf of Aden.
+The Japan Maritime Self-Defense Force (JMSDF) warship sailed from the Yokosuka naval base, south of Tokyo, for an information gathering mission in the northern parts of the Arabian Sea and parts of the Gulf of Aden.

+Japan plans to rotate JMSDF destroyers in three four-month tours over the course of the one-year Middle East mission, which could be extended with Cabinet approval, the Japan Times reports.

-Japan earlier decided not to take part in the U.S.-led Operation Sentinel to protect shipping routes in the region alongside naval assets from the U.K. and Australia.
+Japan earlier decided not to take part in the U.S.-led Operation Sentinel to protect shipping routes in the region alongside naval assets from the U.K. and Australia, instead preferring to operate alone.

 “Securing safety of vessels related to Japan is an important duty of the government,” Prime Minister Shinzo Abe told the crew members of the 4,650-ton ship — the Takanami — as it readied to leave port.

-Under the plan, Japan is sedning about 260 Maritime Self-Defense Force personnel with the destroyer and a pair of P-3C reconnaissance aircraft, mainly for intelligence-gathering.
+Under the plan, Japan is sending about 260 Maritime Self-Defense Force personnel with the destroyer and a pair of P-3C reconnaissance aircraft, mainly for intelligence-gathering.

 The Japanese Cabinet’s decision to insert military assets into the region reflects tensions that have escalated between Iran and the U.S. since President Donald Trump withdrew from Iran’s Obama-negotiated 2015 nuclear deal.